Will Arnett: 1996–2002: Rise to prominence

-In February 1996, Arnett made his first television pilot with Kevin Pollak and Pollak's wife Lucy Webb for CBS, that was not picked up.
-In 1999, Arnett was in another pilot for The Mike O'Malley Show on NBC as the protagonist's friend Jimmy.
+In February 1996, Arnett made his first television pilot with Kevin Pollak and Pollak's wife Lucy Webb for CBS; it was not picked up.
+In 1999 he appeared in season 2 episode 12 of Sex and the City as Miranda's love interest.
+Also in 1999, Arnett was in another pilot for The Mike O'Malley Show on NBC as the protagonist's friend Jimmy.
 The show was picked up, but it was cancelled after two episodes.
 Arnett has referred to 2000, the year after that show was cancelled, as "the darkest year of [his] life", and he admits that he "didn't get a lot of work" and "drank those years away".
 In summer 2000, a friend helped pull Arnett out of his battle with alcoholism, and he began to get his career back on track.
 In 2001, Arnett was cast in the CBS television pilot, Loomis as the slacker brother of a local news reporter (Cheri Oteri), that was not picked up.
 In 2002, Arnett was cast in a fourth television pilot which was for the CBS sitcom Still Standing, which was picked up and ran for several seasons, but his character was cut from the series after the pilot.
 Arnett became so frustrated, after his fourth failed pilot, that he "swore off pilots" altogether, until his agent persuaded him to audition for the pilot for Arrested Development.
 In 2002, prior to Arrested Development, Arnett guest-starred in The Sopranos and Law & Order: Special Victims Unit.